-What do you bring to Keypath Education as Senior Vice President of Global Research and New Program Development?
+What do you bring to Keypath Education as the Chief Academic Strategist?

 With more than 25 years of experience in higher education and 14 years in online learning, I have a strong commitment to delivering degree programs that are academically sound and accessible to the widest possible audience.
 I understand the importance of making data-driven decisions, for both Keypath Education and its institutional partners.
 I have extensive experience in conducting research in the education market that is actionable and predictive.
 One of my great joys is to work with faculty and administrators to help them understand online learning and how it can transform their institution.

 I am successful if Keypath Education has the data necessary to become a trusted advisor for its potential partners and existing partners.
 My goal is to equip those who are partner-facing with the tools they need to thoroughly understand the higher education market and make good business decisions with our academic partners.
 I am successful if we launch and grow strong programs with satisfied partners.

 What’s the best lesson you’ve learned in business?

 Maintaining professional integrity and nurturing relationships are important for building trust, especially when working with educators.
 “They don’t care how much you know until they know how much you care.”